mrWh1te/Botmation/src/README.md

 ### Example Script

-Found in this directory, it's the main file `index.ts`.
+Found in this directory, it's the main file `example_bot.ts`.
 It shows a strong pattern in using the `MationBot` class.
 If you're just starting out, I recommend following the "Getting Started" guide from the root project's README, then playing around with this file.
-See what you can get the bot to do :) Once you've written a `BotAction`, they're super easy to get lost in, so have fun!
+It's the shortest path into, seeing what you, can get the bot to do :) Once you've written a `BotAction`, they're super easy to get lost in, so have fun!
+The main script is programmed to run the example bot (just read the "Getting Started" section in the root README)